tanmaychimankar0004/final-year-mmwave-antenna/README.md

 ## 📽 Demo

-If available, a video demo of the simulation is included in the Demo_Video/ folder.
+A video demo of the simulation is included in the Demo_Video/ folder.
-You can also find a short clip on [LinkedIn](#) or YouTube (link to be added).
+You can also find a short clip on [LinkedIn].

 ## 📧 Contact